jshvarts/MosbyMVP/README.md

 More details at [ViewState](http://hannesdorfmann.com/mosby/viewstate/)
 * LCE describes Loading-Content-Error flow typical of many Android apps where loading indicator (such as `ProgressBar`) is followed by displaying content or error.
 * Delegate Callbacks is a set of interfaces that Mosby uses internally which you are welcome to implement yourself instead of inheriting from base MVP classes.
 For instance, instead of extending `MvpActivity`, implement `MvpDelegateCallback` or instead of extending `MvpViewStateController` implement `MvpViewStateConductorDelegateCallback` and so forth.
+* `MvpNullObjectBasePresenter` is a special kind of Presenter which implements the Null Object Pattern.
+It makes it unnecessary for you to check if the View is attached prior to calling methods on it.
+Any calls on the View that is not attached will do nothing (no op); no NullPointerExceptions will be thrown.
+* `MvpQueuingBasePresenter` is a special kind of Presenter which lets you queue the calls on the View and replay them in same order once the View becomes available.

 ## Modules in this repo